 Didactic Seminars

-The fellow begins the training year attending 2-day didactic workshops in TF-CBT and PCIT directed by certified instructors.
-The fellow can also choose to attend a weekly seminar for trainees, taught by staff members, that covers a wide variety of trauma-related topics.
+The Clinical Trauma fellow begins the training year attending 2-day didactic workshops in TF-CBT and PCIT directed by nationally certified instructors.
+The Clinical Research Fellow also has the option to attend one or both of these trainings if they align with their clinical goals.
+The fellows can also choose to attend a weekly seminar for trainees, taught by staff members, that covers a wide variety of trauma-related topics.

 Within-department didactic sessions include lectures on: